rrhodes/aws-ecs-scheduled-task-alerts/README.md

 This setup automatically invokes the ECS Fargate task periodically - set to every minute at the time of writing.
 Whenever the container exits with a [common failure code](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-task-stopped/), email will be broadcasted to whichever address is set using env var `ALERT_EMAIL_ADDRESS`.

-> Note: remember to tear down the infrastructure or disable the task invocation EventBridge rule when this is not actively in use!
-Otherwise tasks will repeatedly spin up, and SNS will pollute your email inbox with task failure notifications.
+**Remember to tear down the infrastructure or disable the task invocation EventBridge rule when this is not actively in use!** Otherwise tasks will repeatedly spin up, and SNS will pollute your email inbox with task failure notifications.

 ## Development